 Mode: Changes the current blend mode of the selected brush, only available in rooms with one layer.

-Pressure: Tablet pressure – Currently only functions well on the downloadable Desktop App
+Pressure: Tablet pressure – Currently only functions well on Google Chrome or the downloadable Desktop App.

 All Layers: Causes the tool to affect all layers of the room, instead of just the selected layer.